 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for MDU Resources Group is:

-Is MDU Resources Group Efficiently Re-investing Its Profits?
+Is MDU Resources Group Using Its Retained Earnings Effectively?

 In total, we are pretty happy with MDU Resources Group's performance.
-Especially the high ROE, Which has contributed to the impressive growth seen in earnings.
-Despite the company reinvesting only a small portion of its profits, it still has managed to grow its earnings so that is appreciable.
-That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
+Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
+Unsurprisingly, this has led to an impressive earnings growth.
+The latest industry analyst forecasts show that the company is expected to maintain its current growth rate.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.